taodong/duotail-docs/docs/tutorials/manage-channel.md

 **Manage:** This allows you to access the main management page for a specific channel, where you can configure routes and manage your contacts.
 ![Channel in Use](/img/concepts/channel/alias_ready_2.png)

-## Configure a Particular Channel
+## Configure an Individual Channel

-To configure a particular channel, you need to click the `Initialize` button or `Manage` button under the `Actions` column of the desired channel.
+To configure an individual channel, you need to click the `Initialize` button or `Manage` button under the `Actions` column of the desired channel.
 A sample channel configuration page for channel `a_happy.rhino` after initialization looks like the following:

 ![New Channel Page](/img/tutorials/manage_channel/new_channel_page.png)

+Each **Individual Channel** Page is divided into two sections: **[Channel Routing Configuration](/tutorials/manage-route)** and **[Channel Contacts Configuration](/tutorials/manage-contact)**.
+To help you navigate between these sections quickly, two additional items — `Channel` and `Contacts` — will appear in the top menu bar whenever you are on this page.

 Clicking the `HOME` menu at the top bar will return you to your main channel page.